-A recent body of research has demonstrated the potential of modern satellites to measure small-holder yields, and changes in yields, with greater accuracy than surveys.
-For instance, Lobell et al. (2020) compare full-plot crop-cut data, sub-plot crop cuts, satellite yield measurements, and farmer-reported yield data from small-holder maize plots in Uganda.
-They find that satellite yield measurements are about as accurate as sub-sample crop cuts when compared to full-plot crop cuts.
-For instance, satellite measurements explain 55% of the variation in full-plot crop cuts on pure stand plots larger than 0.1ha, whereas sub-plot crop cuts explain 47% of the variation in yields on these plots.
-Furthermore, satellite data is substantially more predictive of true productivity than farmer-reported data, and estimates of the returns to fertilizer are similar using satellite and crop cuts in a split-plot experiment in India, and that satellite data can detect the effect of a fertilizer spreader in some instances, although point estimates are much smaller when measurements.
+Our second contribution relates to the use of satellites to measure outcomes in field experiments.
+Lobell et al. (2020) compare full-plot crop-cut data, sub-plot crop cuts, satellite yield measurements, and farmer-reported yield data from small-holder maize plots in Uganda, finding satellite yield measurements are about as accurate as sub-sample crop cuts when compared to full-plot crop cuts.
+Jain et al. (2019) show a high correlation between satellite wheat yield measurements and crop cuts in a split-plot experiment in India, and that satellite data can detect the effect of a fertilizer spreader in some instances, although point estimates are much smaller when measured with satellite data than crop cuts.
+Benami et al. (2021) provide an excellent overview of satellite measurements.
 They note that remote sensing measurements are less strongly correlated with ground measures in low-income compared to high-income economies, suggesting that satellites do measure yields with meaningful noise.
+We contribute to this growing literature by demonstrating that the prevailing approach of calibrating predictions using OLS is not robust to measurement error, likely leading to underestimation of treatment effects.
+We offer a solution, using instrumental variables in the calibration stage, to produce unbiased yield measurements.
+We also make available code, instructions, and a "cookbook" on our GitHub, which should enable economists without significant expertise in remote sensing to apply these techniques.